open-xchange/appsuite-middleware/documentation/docu/components/updatetasks.md

 ## Ordinary failure

-Although, an update task is supposed to never fail, it may occur due to untested environments and/or database versions that an update task may fail.
+Although an update task is supposed to never fail, it may occur due to untested environments and/or database versions that an update task may fail.
 In contrast to the previous section, any markers are removed; meaning the database schema is still accessible.
-However, needed modifications were not applied, which might lead to error during runtime.
+However, needed modifications were not applied, which might lead to errors during runtime.

 To check the update tasks' status for a certain database schema the ``listExecutedUpdateTasks`` command-line interface is supposed to be used, which lists all executed update task for denoted schema along-side with each task's status (successful vs. failed)